hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 This driver is packaged with the HPE applications that require it and should never been imported or manipulated manually.

-## When does this error occurs
+## When does this error occurs ?

-Here is a non-exhaustive list of the typical situations when CHIF driver related errors occurs.
+The most typical situations for this error to occur is with the iLOrest tool.
+This tool allows allows in-band and out-of-band Redfish management as explained in [this article](https://developer.hpe.com/blog/managing-ilo-sessions-with-redfish/).

 ### In VMware / ESXi infrastructures